FAQs – Laid-back mode

 Bus – See translink.com.au to plan your journey.

-G:Link – catch the G:Link to Surfers Paradise then walk across Chevron Island – it’s about a 20-minute walk or catch the shuttle bus.
+G:Link – catch the G:Link to Surfers Paradise then walk across Chevron Island and the HOTA Green Bridge – it’s about a 15-minute walk.

 Pick up & Drop off – You can be dropped off and picked up from the venue.
 Please use the dedicated pick up / drop off zone.
 Drop off and pickup on surrounding roads is not permitted.